Proxima-Centaurii/ImageToASCII/README.md

 # ImageToASCII
-An algorithm that changes an image's pixels with characters and saves the result as a text file.
-Supports image resizing.
+An application that changes an image's pixels to characters and saves the result as a text file.

-If you choose a change resolution of the output 'image', the following resolution usually gives best results: 769x300.
+Allows for setting a custom resolution for the output.
+For best visual results, it is best if you choose a resolution of 769x300 and choose the "sharp" scale.